Interactive Dimensionality Reduction for Comparative Analysis: Visual Interface

 \section{Visual Interface}

 Our framework provides a visual interface to visualize and interact with a \name{} result.
 As shown in \autoref{fig:ui}, the interface provides three views with simple visualizations: (a) a parameter view, where bar charts display parameters of $\smash{\WeightTg}$, $\smash{\WeightBg}$, $\smash{\WeightBw}$, and $\ContParam$; (b) an embedding result view, where a scatterplot depicts an embedding result with the confidence ellipse of each group; (c) a component view, where bar charts show the information of the axes of the embedding result view.
-Each view is fully linked with each other and is updated based on an interaction performed in the other views.
+All views are fully linked, and each is updated based on an interaction performed in the other views.